 The benefits of winter?

 Okay, we’re being a little negative here.
 The good parts about winter?
-When it gets dark earlier, we’re more apt to get to bed early and get a good night’s sleep.
+When it gets dark earlier, we’re more likely to get to bed early and get a good night’s sleep.
 This benefits the complexion as well as… pretty much everything.

 And of course, pumpkin appearing in our favorite dishes is delicious, festive, and the extra vitamin A can add warmth to your complexion.

-DIY recipes for dry skin
+DIY skin care recipes for dry skin

 But pie can only distract you from your dry skin for so long.
-We have a few DIY recipes for dry skin to help you get through this winter without giving up on a luminous complexion.
+We have a few DIY dry skin remedies to help you get through this winter without giving up on a luminous complexion.
 No dryness, no dullness, no cracking!
 We’re covering everything from your face to your hands.

-1. Apple facial mask
+1. Apple facial mask recipe